23 Sep World’s Largest Machines Ever Built

 “Bagger 293” is the nickname of the largest vehicle in the world.
 Formally titled MAN/TAKRAF RB293, this German bucket wheel excavator was finished in 1995.
 It weighs more than 31 million pounds and stands approximately 315 feet tall, and nearly twice that length at 738 feet long.
 The machine is so massive that it took three weeks for it to make the journey from the factory to its first mining site 80 miles away; however, this machine packs a punch.
 It can move over 8.5 million cubic feet in a day, or a hole the length of a football field and 80 feet deep.

 The machine holds a giant bucket wheel at the end of a long arm that it uses to ferociously churn dirt up and transport down its conveyor belt for other smaller machines to remove.

-Microsoft co-founder Paul Allen also founded the company behind the largest aircraft in the world.
-The Stratolaunch aircraft is used for launching rockets into low orbit around Earth and is instrumental to Allen’s vision of making low-orbit space more accessible.
+Microsoft co-founder Paul Allen founded the company behind the largest aircraft in the world.
+The Stratolaunch aircraft is used for launching rockets into low orbit around earth and is instrumental to Allen’s vision of making low-orbit space more accessible.
 The Stratolaunch is the worlds largest aircraft by wingspan and weighs 500,000 pounds.
 It is slightly wider than a professional NFL football field (360 ft) with its 385 ft length.